Regression with I-priors: Introduction

 An overview of the paper is as follows.
-In Section~\ref{sec-noninf}, we recall the definition of an RKHS, we give an expression for the Fisher information on the regression function and describe the I-prior.
-In Section~\ref{sec-fbm}, the {\em canonical RKHS} of linear functions is briefly described, and a more detailed description is given of the family of FBM RKHSs over a Hilbert space.
+In Section~\ref{sec-noninf}, we give an expression for the Fisher information on the regression function and define the I-prior, illustrating with basic examples of regression with linear regression functions and one-dimensional smoothing.
+In Section~\ref{sec-other}, we compare the methodology with existing methods, including Zellner's $g$-priors (which can be viewed as a special case of I-priors), cubic spline smoothing and more generally Tikhonov regularization, and Jeffreys priors.
+In Section~\ref{sec-marg}, the posterior distribution of the regression function under the I-prior is given.
+Section~\ref{sec-fbm} introduces the RKHSs used in the real data analyses of Section~\ref{sec-applic}.
+In particular the {\em canonical RKHS} of linear functions is briefly described and a more detailed description is given of the family of fractional Brownian motion (FBM) RKHSs over a Hilbert space.
 Smoothness properties of the functions in the FBM RKHS are given, as well as of corresponding I-prior paths.
-In some detail we look at one-dimensional smoothing with I-priors, and show the aforementioned connection with cubic spline smoothing.
-In Section~\ref{sec-other}, a comparison of I-prior modelling with some other methods is given, in particular, GPR, Jeffreys priors and $g$-priors, and we make a few remarks on Fisher kernels, reference priors and dimension reduction.
 In Section~\ref{sec-applic}, we apply the I-prior methodology to a number of data sets and compare predictive performance with a number of published results for the same data sets, showing the I-prior methodology compares well.
 In Section~\ref{sec-sim}, a simulation study is done for one-dimensional smoothing, in order to compare with Tikhonov regularization and GPR with a squared exponential prior.
-Again, the I-prior methodology compares favourably.
-Appendix~\ref{app-fish} puts the proposed methodology in a broader setting and may be of interest in its own right.
+The concluding Section~\ref{sec-conc} briefly summarizes the paper and gives some directions for future work. \ref{app-fish} puts the proposed methodology in a broader setting and may be of interest in its own right.

+The main new contribution of this paper is Section~\ref{sec-noninf}.
+The results in Section~\ref{sec-fbm} are largely well-known among experts, but may be difficult to find in the literature.
+Section~\ref{sec-estdetails} gives some numerical insights that may also be useful for Gaussian process regression.
+The developments in \ref{app-fish} are new except when indicated otherwise.